loreloc/loreloc.github.io/content/publication/how-to-turn-your-kge/index.md

 ---
-title: 'Your Knowledge Graph Embeddings are Secretly Circuits and You Should Treat Them as Such'
+title: 'How to Turn Your Knowledge Graph Embeddings into Generative Models via Probabilistic Circuits'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here